Given that there are beautiful places one can visit throughout the world, three days in Prague is an exceptional choice.

 If you were not born by then but the name John Lennon rings a bell, then you can connect to his memories by visiting John Lennon Wall.

-This wall was a normal wall but since 1980, it was rebranded by art students who painted John Lennon’s image as well as pieces of lyrics from Beatles songs.
+This wall was a typical wall, but since 1980, it was rebranded by art students who painted John Lennon’s image as well as pieces of lyrics from Beatles songs.
 When you come here, take as many selfies as possible and group photos to always pay homage to Lennon.

 Observe puppet show